Writing and reading text is always an involving matter.

 Variable Fonts are used with axes rather than fixed font weights.

-There is also a Monospace version of Spezia; which is built on Weight (Thin → Black) and monospace axes (Mono → Proportional Widths).
+There is also a Monospace version of the typeface; which is built on Weight (Thin → Black) and monospace axes (Mono → Proportional Widths).

-In the design process, we focused on the best interpolation.
+In the design process, I focused on the best interpolation.

 Each shape flows continuously from slight to strong, from tight to expansive.